Anne Dyer: Additional allegations

 In 2024 allegations were submitted to the Scottish Charity Regulator charging that Dyer oversaw submission of incorrect accounts for the Episcopal Diocese of Aberdeen and Orkney.

-A dossier of allegations was submitted to the regulator by Simon Mark Arthur, 4th Baron Glenarthur in 2022 Simon Arthur, 4th Baron Glenarthur.
+A dossier of allegations was submitted to the regulator by Simon Arthur, 4th Baron Glenarthur in 2022. and again in 2024.

-Charity watchdog looks at ‘bullying’ scandal diocese and again in 2024 Scotland’s first female bishop faces fresh allegations over church accounting.

-A spokesman for Bishop Anne Dyer said she “emphatically denies these false and malicious allegations”.

-He added: “They appear to be merely the latest salvo in a relentless campaign by a small handful of individuals seeking to force Bishop Anne from office due to their beliefs on issues such as female bishops and same-sex marriage.

-“Bishop Anne was unaware of this complaint to OSCR until she was contacted by The Sunday Times and is confident that the facts, once established, will bear out her innocence and that of the professional advisers to the diocese.
-She shares the same view of the previous complaint to OSCR, which remains outstanding.

-“It's important to note that several of the allegations pre-date Bishop Anne's appointment to the diocese and that during her tenure the assets of the diocese increased considerably.
-Accounts for the diocese were prepared by professional accountants following detailed audits, and claims of ‘fabricated’ meetings are beyond parody.
+A spokesman for Dyer said that she "emphatically denies these false and malicious allegations ...
+They appear to be merely the latest salvo in a relentless campaign by a small handful of individuals seeking to force Bishop Anne from office due to their beliefs on issues such as female bishops and same-sex marriage ...
+It's important to note that several of the allegations pre-date Bishop Anne's appointment to the diocese and that during her tenure the assets of the diocese increased considerably.
+Accounts for the diocese were prepared by professional accountants following detailed audits, and claims of 'fabricated' meetings are beyond parody".

-Lastly, trustees can only serve two consecutive four-year terms, meaning new trustees require to be elected at regular intervals.”

-OSCR said: “We are continuing to engage with this charity about the matters raised with us.”